René Magritte: Early life

-René Magritte was born in Lessines, in the province of Hainaut, Belgium, in 1898.
+René Magritte was born in Lessines, in the province of Hainaut in Belgium, in 1898.
 He was the oldest son of Léopold Magritte, a tailor and textile merchant, and Régina (née Bertinchamps), who was a milliner before she got married.
 Little is known about Magritte's early life.
 He began lessons in drawing in 1910.

-On 24 February 1912, his mother committed suicide by drowning herself in the River Sambre at Châtelet.
+On 24 February 1912, his mother died by suicide, drowning herself in the River Sambre at Châtelet.
 It was not her first suicide attempt.
-Her body was not discovered until 12 March.
+Her body was not discovered until 12 March, 16 days later.
 According to a legend, 13-year-old Magritte was present when her body was retrieved from the water, but recent research has discredited this story, which may have originated with the family nurse.
-Supposedly, when his mother was found, her dress was covering her face, an image that has been suggested as the source of several of Magritte's paintings in 1927–1928 of people with cloth obscuring their faces, including Les Amants.
+Supposedly, when his mother was found, her dress was covering her face, an image that has been suggested as the source of several of Magritte's paintings in 1927–28 of people with cloth obscuring their faces, including Les Amants.